James Allen McCune

 James Allen McCune (born June 18, 1990) is an American actor and musician, best known for his roles on The Walking Dead, Shameless, Blair Witch, and his work with Sugar Pine 7.

 Life and career

 He was born in Atlanta, Georgia, to Charlotte and Loren McCune.
 He started acting at 15 thanks to his high school's drama club "Echostage," where he performed in many plays and musicals.
 After high school, James Allen McCune played "Roger" in Fabrefaction Theatre's regional production of Rent in 2010 before starting work in film and television.

 His most notable performances are as Jimmy in AMC's hit show The Walking Dead, Matty Baker on Shameless and James in the 2016 Blair Witch film.

-He was a guest on Episode 43 of The Official Podcast and is also Executive Executive Producer of The Gus & Eddy Podcast, on which he is a frequent guest.
+He was a guest on Episode 43 of The Official Podcast.

+In June 2023, McCune came out as Pansexual on Twitter.